 An instructor with MSDT rating is attractive to an employer as it shows that the instructor has experience.
 More over, as an MSDT can teach more courses – the employing dive centre now has more courses that it can offer.
-As an MSDT you will also enter dive employment seasoned – 25 students is a lot of teaching.
+As an MSDT you will also enter dive employment seasoned with a minimum of 25 students taught.

 A PADI Staff Instructor is an MSDT with a lot more student certifications under their belt.
-A PADI Staff Instructor has additionally trained to assist on a PADI IDC (Instructor Development Course).
+Staff Instructors additionally train to assist on a PADI Instructor Development Course.
 A PADI Staff Instructor can now work with Course Directors in training Instructors (to be instructors).
 As a PADI Staff Instructor you’re not just teaching divers to dive … But now you’re teaching divers to teach diving (and begin their dive careers).

 See info on Mermaids PADI MSDT and PADI Staff Internships